Saving and Investing: Is There a Difference?

 In this article, we look at two key different financial concepts: saving and investing.
 At its most simple, saving is normally something you do for a short-term financial goal, or to cover yourself in emergencies.
-Investing, on the other hand, is done for the long term – with an expectation of a return.
-Read on to find out more detail.
+Investing, on the other hand, is done for the long-term – with an expectation of a return.

 Once you’ve set your financial goals, saving and investing will be crucial to achieving them.
 Each will play an important but distinct path on your journey towards greater financial freedom.
 With both of these techniques, you’ll be putting money aside – but each will be for different purposes.